sahilseth/flowrdocs/source/rd/vignettes/build-pipes.rst

 Flow Definition
 ~~~~~~~~~~~~~~~
-co

 Each row in this table refers to one step of the pipeline.
 It describes
-the resources used by this step and also its relationship with other steps.
+the resources used by this step and also its relationship with other
+steps.
 Especially the step immediately prior to it.

 This is a tab separated file, with a minimum of 4 columns.